TimVanMourik/Porcupine/docs/_documentation/2_nipype_3_dynamic_ports.md

 permalink: /documentation/nipype/dynamic-ports
 ---

-In the previous chapter we already added some manual ports, and here we dive a little deeper in the underlying reason.
+In the previous chapter we already added some manual ports, and here we dive a little deeper in the underlying reasons.
 Most of Nipype nodes have prespecified input and output-ports.
 Nipype calls these ports "InputSpecs" and "OutputSpecs", which are Python objects whose attributes correspond to the interface's inputs and outputs.
 After initialization of an FSL BET interface for example, these inputs and outputs (as defined in the InputSpec and OutputSpec) are available from the interface's `input` and (after running the interface) the `output` attributes:

 ```python
 >>> from nipype.interfaces.fsl import BET